openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 The ``rvfi_intr`` signal is set for the first instruction of the trap handler when encountering an exception or interrupt.
-The signal is not set for debug traps unless a debug entry happens in the fist instruction of an interrupt handler (see rvfi_intr == X in the table below).
+The signal is not set for debug traps unless a debug entry happens in the first instruction of an interrupt handler (see rvfi_intr == X in the table below).
 In this case CSR side-effects (to mepc) can be expected.

 .. table:: Table of scenarios for 1st instruction of exception/interrupt/debug handler
   :name: Table of scenarios for 1st instruction of exception/interrupt/debug handler